gkholman/teslaprep/model_y_checklist.md

 ## SECTION B - Exterior inspection
 - [ ] 1.
 Verify that the vehicle's body color, interior, and wheels match what you configured.
+- [ ]     On white cars, check that the shade of white is the same for all panels and bumper (ref: https://teslamotorsclub.com/tmc/threads/white-color-mismatch-unacceptable.204105/ )
 - [ ] 2.
 Inspect body exterior paint for defects. *NOTE: This should really be the only item which should cause you to reject a delivery; most other issues can be easily addressed in a separate service visit.*
 - [ ] 3.
 Inspect vehicle underside (front and rear) for signs of scraping, or damage.
 - [ ] 4.
 Check for any obvious body panel misalignment, or gaps.
 Especially the charge port, taillight and headlight housings.